reframejs/reframe/readme.md

 Choose a starter to get started: [github.com/topics/reframe-starter](https://github.com/topics/reframe-starter).

-(There is only one starter for now but expect more starters soon.)
+(There is only one starter for now but expect more soon.)

 <br/>

-## 0-LOC Framework
+## Zero-LOC

 Reframe consists only of:
 - **Libraries** -